‘Avengers: Endgame’ Tickets Offered On eBay For As High As $2,500

 — Atom Tickets (@atomtickets) April 4, 2019

-Speculation centers on how, exactly, the remaining Avengers will go about reversing Thanos’ finger span, so that the dead characters may return for already-announced future movies.
+Speculation centers on how, exactly, the remaining Avengers will go about reversing Thanos’ finger snap, so that the dead characters may return for already-announced future movies.

 The film is the second of three MCU films set for release in 2019, following March’s megahit Captain Marvel, and before Spider-man: Far From Home this July.
 The Marvel universe’s exact roadmap for 2020 and beyond hasn’t been announced, but expected films include further sequels to Black Panther, Captain Marvel, and Spider-man, as well as a Black Widow standalone movie and other films starring characters not seen in the films up until now.